 More or less we have been happy and hopeful.
 He still is struggling with his growth issues and delayed milestones.
 He is two and half years old but can’t walk yet, can’t talk yet and doesn’t do things like a child of his age.
 Physiotherapy is going on.
 We will be starting speech therapy soon.
 And yes, der hi sahi, he will be on track and nothing can stop him.

 Now you must be thinking how he inspired me when I just narrated a whole set of sad and emotional incidents.
 Well, my life and I have changed.
 I was the person who used to care what people think about me and used to get depressed.
 Now, I am the person who doesn’t care about what others say.
 I was not so positive.
 Now I can find positivity in every thing.
 When people stare at him, I get chills…Ahh!!
 We are celebrities.
 Dekho dekho aur dekho.

 I was the lazy one who would love to sleep all day if I could.
 And now I am a person who gets to sleep maximum 5 to 6 hours a day and I am happy about that.
-I feel useless when I spend my day sleeping or just lying down unnecessarily.
+I feel useless when I spend my day sleeping or just laying down unnecessarily.
 When people say our children are growing fast, they don’t need us to feed, they don’t want godi anymore… I feel I am lucky then, I still do these things and I am spending more time with him.

 I have the courage to speak up now.
 His strength to cope up with his challenges has made me a stronger person.
 And I am so so proud to say – this has been possible all because of my own ANSH!
 He has inspired me to become the best version of myself.

 It’s truly said, “It’s a funny thing about life, once you begin to take note of the things you are grateful for, you begin to lose sight of the things that you lack.”